2021-2022 Undergraduate & Graduate Catalog

 - EDR 613 - Reading Assessment: Secondary Teacher (3 credits)

-- EDR 626 - Literacy Assessment and Instruction (3 credits) This course is only for teachers admitted into GVSU master's in reading program.
+- EDR 626 - Field-based Literacy Assessment for Learning (3 credits) (This course is only for teachers admitted into GVSU master's in reading program.)

 Note: The reading diagnostics requirement mentioned previously for progression to the Professional Teaching Certificate is different from the reading methods requirement for the Michigan Standard Teaching Certificate.